Religion in Belgium

-According to the European Social Survey in 2023, people who did not belong to a religion comprised 59% of the population.
+According to the European Social Survey in 2023, people who did not belong to a religion comprised 59% of the Belgian population.
 The share of Christians was 34%, with Catholicism being the largest denomination at 31% of the population.
 Protestants and other Christians comprised 2% and Orthodox Christians comprised 1%.
 Islam is the second largest religion with 6% of the population being Muslim.

 Beliefs and practices

 According to a 2010 Eurobarometer poll: